 Stefania Pandolfo, Professor.
 Cultural anthropology, Islam, Middle East, theories of subjectivity, postcolonial criticism, anthropology and literature, the Maghreb, mental illness.

-Jun Sunseri, Assistant Professor.
+Jun Sunseri, Associate Professor.
 Historical archaeology, zooarchaeology, ceramic material science, GIS, landscape archaeology, experimental archaeology, community-engaged scholarship, outreach, foodways, actualistic research.